code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 Let's update the existing unit test case so that we can check if our file deleting Tasklet works.

-First, we copy the input files to the location from which our Batch Job will read.
+First, we copy the input files to the location from which our batch job will read.
 This is done in the `copyFiles()` method before the test case runs using the `@Before` annotation.

-When then launch the Batch Job and check if it finishes successfully.
+We then launch the batch job and check if it finishes successfully.
 We also check if all input files have been deleted.

 {% highlight java %}
 package com.codenotfound.batch;